Npm: November 2025 token farms

 In November 2025, Amazon Web Services researchers discovered over 150,000 packages hosted on npm that were connected to a Tea blockchain token farming campaign.

+May–June 2026 Mini Shai-Hulud supply chain attacks

+From May to June 2026, various software supply chain attacks occurred via a self-spreading worm called Mini Shai-Hulud, attributed to hacker group TeamPCP, affecting companies such as GitHub, OpenAI, and Mercor.

 Alternatives

 There are a number of open-source alternatives to npm for installing modular JavaScript, including pnpm, Yarn, Bun and Deno.
 Deno and Bun also provide a JavaScript runtime, while only Deno operates independently from npm Registry or any centralized repository and its support of npm registry is still a subject of ongoing work in progress as of January 2024.
 They are all compatible with the public npm registry and use it by default, but provide different client-side experiences, usually focused on improving performance and determinism compared to the npm client.